 And now the Beach Plaza Hotel looked like a ship at sea getting trashed in the screaming winds and pounding waves, the doors on the seaward side swinging wildly until they came off their hinges, while below in the lobby breaking waves forged a path of destruction like a huge, high-powered water blaster after completely washing away the kitchen and dining area.
 At that moment, it was as if someone pressed the delete button on the idyllic photos I brought home with me to New Zealand.

-The aftermath is seen in the following video, where distressed guests and staff can at least have a barbecue on an island with no power, running water or fuel.
+The aftermath was shown in a video (no longer available) where distressed guests and staff could at least have a barbecue in the place where the dining room had been, but stripped bare by the waves, on an island with no power, running water or fuel.
 With the airport out of action, food would also be in short supply as the island’s supply of fresh food was flown in each week.

 Across the road from the hotel is a boat yard, which opens into the Simpson Bay Lagoon.
 While some yachts were dug into the ground and had their masts taken out for the hurricane season, other yachts were up on hard stand while their owners did maintenance and repairs.
 The strength of the hurricane would have flipped these yachts onto their sides, adding to the mayhem of sections of roofing, etc. blown off the Beach Plaza Hotel and other buildings nearby.